Photo by Cori Miller

-Dr. Eric Sprankle is an Associate Professor of Clinical Psychology and Co-Director of the Sexuality Studies program at Minnesota State University, Mankato.
-He is also a licensed clinical psychologist and an AASECT-certified sex therapist affiliated with the Minnesota Sexual Health Institute.
+Dr. Eric Sprankle is a Professor of Clinical Psychology and Co-Director of the Sexuality Studies program at Minnesota State University, Mankato.
+Although not currently in practice, he is also a licensed clinical psychologist and an AASECT-certified sex therapist.

 Dr. Sprankle received his doctorate in clinical psychology from Xavier University in 2009, completed a postdoctoral fellowship in sexual health at the University of Minnesota Medical School in 2011, and was awarded tenure in the Department of Psychology at Minnesota State University in 2017.

 He currently leads the Sexual Health Research Team at Minnesota State examining the intersections of sexuality, stigma, and Satanism, and has published articles on the effects of sexually explicit material, older adult sexuality, sex worker affirmative therapy, and Satanic sexuality.

 When not engaged in scholarly pursuits, Dr. Sprankle religiously reads Edgar Allan Poe, watches horror movies, and tries to telepathically communicate with his three tabby cats.

 Subscribe to the blog to get notified of new posts.

 In addition to continuing research on marginalized sexual identities, Dr. Sprankle recently began a new line of research examining the relationships between Satanism, stigma, mental health, and sexuality.